 Is proven to reduce symptoms of adolescent PTSD, anxiety, and depression

-Because depression and anxiety don’t typically go away on their own, and can lead to suicidal thoughts and attempts, it’s critical for teens in New York to receive effective, evidence-based care.
+Mental health conditions like depression, anxiety, eating disorders, bipolar disorder, and substance use disorder don’t typically go away on their own.
+And they can lead to suicidal thoughts, self-harm, and suicide attempts.
+Therefore, it’s critical for teens in New York to receive effective, evidence-based care.
 Newport Academy’s integrated, comprehensive approach is based in compassion and driven by data.
-Our outpatient and residential treatment centers for teens in New York provide a variety of clinical, experiential, and academic modalities.
+We help teens build the resilience, coping skills, and self-awareness they need to grow into confident, thriving young adults.

 Our Admissions experts are available 24 hours a day, 7 days a week, to work with families and referring professionals to find the right fit for teens, whether that’s the structure and support of an outpatient program or the healing environment provided by residential care.
 Contact us today at 866-520-0688 to get started on the path to healing.